 When to Build a Custom Closet

 The best time to think about having a custom closet installed is while the house is being designed.
 Like most things, storage space rarely appears out of thin air; the extra few feet of room needs to come from somewhere.
 The cost of moving a line on a piece of paper is quite insignificant when compared to moving a finished wall.
+Find out more about what closets by design cost before budgeting your project.

 Unfortunately, since many houses are already built when they are purchased, most of us don’t have the option of planning in such a manner.
 Though not the optimal situation, a custom closet can still be built and function well in an already existing space.